Anjaan (soundtrack)

-Anjaan ('The fearless man') is the soundtrack composed by Yuvan Shankar Raja for the 2014 Tamil film of the same name.
+Anjaan is the soundtrack composed by Yuvan Shankar Raja for the 2014 Tamil film of the same name.
 Its Telugu version is titled Sikander.
 The soundtrack album features five songs, with lyrics written by four lyricists for the Tamil version, while Viveka had written two songs, Madhan Karky, Na.
 Muthukumar and Kabilan had written one each.

 Development

 By August 2013, Yuvan was reported to have composed the first song, a "beautiful romantic song" written by Na.
 Muthukumar.
 The "introductory song" was written by Madhan Karky and sung by Ranjith.
 In January 2014, the composer worked on the remaining songs with Lingusamy and lyricist Na.
 Muthukumar in Singapore.
 In June 2014, director Lingusamy stated that Suriya would be singing one song as well, which was eventually recorded in early July at A. R. Rahman's studio within two hours.
 The song, which marked Suriya's playback singing debut, was described as a "breezy, peppy number" and the last to be recorded after which work on the soundtrack was completed.
 The Telugu version of the song was sung by composer Raghu Kunche.
 Vennelakanti, Ramajogayya Sastry, Chandrabose and Bhuvanachandra wrote the songs for the dubbed Telugu version.